york9675/NotyChan/README.md

 ---

-**NotyChan** is a beautiful, lightweight, and privacy-respecting note-taking app for iOS and watchOS.
+**NotyChan** is a beautiful, lightweight, and privacy-respecting note-taking app for iOS, iPadOS and macOS.

 - 🌈 Fully customizable rich text editor
 - 🖼️ Per-note image gallery with descriptions
 - 🔐 Secure your notes and folders with Face ID / Touch ID
 - 📂 Folder-based organization
 - ⌚ Apple Watch support (read-only for now)
+- 🎨 Beautiful and intuitive design with cross Apple platform support using SwiftUI
 - 💡 100% free, open-source, and ad-free
 - 📶 Works entirely offline — no account, no tracking